ggargiulo/sample_app/README.markdown

-# Ruby on Rails Tutorial: Demo application
+# Ruby on Rails Tutorial: Sample application

-This is the Demo application for
+This is the Sampl application for
 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).